 When you gain weight, you’re only putting more pressure on your veins (along with other health problems).
 Consider a whole-food, plant-based diet to reduce your weight and up the number of healthy fruits and vegetables you consume daily (who really gets those 5 to 7 servings a day anyway unless they’re vegetarian?).
 Make sure it is also low in sodium to reduce water retention and swelling in the legs.

 Many of us love our high heels, but the reality is, they can be very damaging to our legs.
 Lower-heeled shoes work calf muscles more, which is better for blood flow in the veins.

 I know I certainly can’t part with some high heels, but think about how much you’re wearing them.
 There are many alternatives to pulling off the same cute outfits!

 12. Elevate your legs

 It’s important to avoid sitting or standing for too long—especially if you suffer from varicose veins.
-It’s a good idea to elevate your legs above the level of your heart a few times a day to help circulation.
-Besides which, who couldn't use a few breaks during the day?
+It’s a good idea to elevate your legs above the level of your heart a few times a day to help the blood flow [source].
+Besides, who couldn't use a few circulation breaks during the day?

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
 Learn more about Hello Glow's medical reviewers here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.324